mlip-cmu/s2023/lectures/18_system_fairness/system_fairness.md

 Fair or not?
 Should we account for unequal starting positions?
 * Tom is lazier than Bob.
 He should get less pie.
-* People in Egypt have on average a much longer work week (53h) than people in the Germany (35h).
+* People in Egypt have on average a much longer work week (53h) than people in Germany (35h).
 They have less time to bake and should get more pie.
 * Disabled people are always exhausted quickly.
 They should get less pie, because they contribute less.
 * Men are on average more violent than women.
 This should be reflected in recidivism prediction.
 * Employees with a PhD should earn higher wages than those with a bachelor's degree, because they decided to invest in more schooling.